 Incorrectly filing Form 8825 can lead to legal consequences, including fines and interest on unpaid taxes.
 If significant inaccuracies are discovered, potential audits and further penalties may arise.

 Failing to report rental income or overestimating expenses may constitute tax fraud.
-The IRS can impose severe penalties like increased tax liabilities or even criminal charges for blatant violations.
+The IRS can impose severe penalties like increased taxable income liabilities or even criminal charges for blatant violations.

 Ridgewise provides robust accounting and bookkeeping services to help avoid these pitfalls.
-With our expertise, I ensure all entries are accurate and comply with IRS standards.
-This not only simplifies your accounting process but also protects against legal and financial repercussions.
+With our expertise, we ensure all entries are accurate and comply with IRS standards.
+Using automated bookkeeping streamlines financial tracking, while proper receipt management ensures that all deductions are well-documented.

 Best Practices for Real Estate Professionals